REPLAY RATINGRanking World Cup Watchability

 Creative playKey passes, dribbles completed, momentum variance

-Agonistic contestSaves, saves inside box, min(ball recoveries)
+Agonistic contestSaves, saves inside box, min(ball recoveries), clean-sheet keeper workload, against-the-run-of-play goals

 What the index does not measure